Tuscaloosa, Alabama: Religion

-The city of Tuscaloosa is home to many places of worship in which people from the surrounding area of West Alabama may come to worship; the predominant denomination is Southern Baptist.
+The city of Tuscaloosa is home to many places of worship to which people from the surrounding area of West Alabama may come; the predominant denomination is Southern Baptist.
 Holy Spirit Roman Catholic Church is one of three Catholic churches.
 First Presbyterian Church is the place of worship for many American and German residents in Tuscaloosa.
 There are also Presbyterian Church in America congregations in the city.
 First Baptist Church, Calvary Baptist Church, Alberta Baptist Church, Emmanuel Baptist Church, and First African Baptist Church are five of the many Baptist churches in Tuscaloosa.
 Holy Cross Lutheran Church is a church reflecting on the Evangelical Lutheran community of Tuscaloosa.
 There is the Unitarian Universalist Congregation of Tuscaloosa.
 The University Church of Christ has both a campus ministry and a prison ministry.
 St. Gregory the Theologian Eastern Orthodox Church is the only Orthodox church in West Alabama.
 Its congregation is made up of Russians, Greeks, Romanians, Arabs, Eastern Europeans, and converts to Eastern Christianity.
 Some of the oldest churches in Tuscaloosa are St. John's Roman Catholic Church (founded c.
 1845), Christ Episcopal Church (c.
 1828), and First Baptist Church (c.
 1818).

 Tuscaloosa is also home to many non-Christians as well.
-The Jewish community of Tuscaloosa worships at the Chabad of Tuscaloosa as well as Temple Emanu-El and the Hillel B'nai B'rith Center, both located on the University of Alabama campus.
+A Jewish community worships at the Chabad of Tuscaloosa as well as at Temple Emanu-El and the Hillel B'nai B'rith Center, both located on the University of Alabama campus.
 The Hindu Mandir Temple and Cultural Center is also found in Tuscaloosa.
-Muslims comprise a small percentage and worship at the Mosque.
-An Islamic center is located near the university campus.
+Muslims constitute a small percentage of the population and worship at an Islamic center located near the university campus.
 There is also a Kingdom Hall of Jehovah's Witnesses.